-Background of the study The Regional Representation of UNHCR in Central Europe intends to carry out a study in order to map the situation of stateless persons in Slovakia.
-International Legal framework Slovakia has acceded to the 1954 Convention relating to the Status of Stateless Persons (1954 Convention) and to the 1961 Convention on the Reduction of Statelessness (1961 Convention).
+Background of the study

+The Regional Representation of UNHCR in Central Europe intends to carry out a study in order to map the situation of stateless persons in Slovakia.

+Slovakia has acceded to the 1954 Convention relating to the Status of Stateless Persons (1954 Convention) and to the 1961 Convention on the Reduction of Statelessness (1961 Convention).
 Both Conventions entered into force in 2000.
 Slovakia has made only one reservation to Article 27 of the 1954 Convention which provides that 1954 Convention Travel Documents shall be issued by the Slovak Republic only to those stateless persons who have been granted permanent or long-term residence in Slovakia.
 Slovakia has also ratified the European Convention on Nationality that entered into force in 2000.

-National Legal Framework At present, there is no designated statelessness determination procedure in place in Slovakia though legislation does provide a protection ground for stateless persons.
+At present, there is no designated statelessness determination procedure in place in Slovakia, though legislation does provide a protection ground for stateless persons.
 Statelessness usually is dealt with in the course of the asylum procedure or an application procedure for residence or Slovak citizenship.

-Objectives of the study A number of provisions in the Slovak Act on Residence of Aliens (the "Aliens Act") provide for protection of stateless persons.
-One of the objectives of the present study will be an assessment of the way in which the Aliens Act is applied in practice .
-One of the challenges, for example, is the fact that granting permanent residence under the Aliens Act does not automatically apply to all stateless persons, even if they meet all conditions set forth therein.
-Whether someone is granted a permanent residence remains at the discretion of the Ministry of Interior.
+Objectives of the study

+A number of provisions in the Slovak Act on Residence of Aliens (the "Aliens Act") provide for protection of stateless persons.
+One of the objectives of the present study will be an assessment of the way in which the Aliens Act is applied in practice.
+One of the challenges, for example, is that granting permanent residence based on statelessness remains at the discretion of the Ministry of Interior.

 This is also the case with the possibility for a stateless person to obtain Slovak citizenship.
 The Act on Citizenship contains provisions that allow stateless persons with a permanent residence permit to apply for Slovak citizenship after 3 years of continuous lawful residence in Slovakia (compared to 4 years of continuous residence in case of a refugee and 8 years of permanent residence as a general condition).
-According to a report of the Ministry of Interior of 2014, one stateless person was granted Slovak citizenship in 2014 and 4 stateless persons were granted Slovak citizenship in 2015.
 One obstacle for lodging an application for Slovak citizenship is the administrative fee of 700 EUR.
 In addition, as is in the case with the residence permit, the granting of citizenship is remains at the discretion of the Ministry of the Interior.
 This study will therefore also analyse the implementation of the relevant provisions of the Act on Citizenship in relation to stateless persons.